MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/create-secure-guest-sharing-environment.md

 # Create a more secure guest sharing environment

-In this article, we walk through a variety of options for creating a more secure guest sharing environment in Microsoft 365.
+In this article, we walk through various options for creating a more secure guest sharing environment in Microsoft 365.
 These are examples to give you an idea of the options available.
 You can use these procedures in different combinations to meet the security and compliance needs of your organization.

 This article includes: